Frequently Asked Questions

 No. Writing Wrongs is a nonprofit organization, currently funded by sponsorships and a lot of grassroots fundraising that we do throughout the year to provide this opportunity for students.
 It is a volunteer position.
 You are providing a service to the community by reporting on these issues, and the rewards to you are having their work published in the resulting book, as well as everything you’ll learn by participating in the program.
 You can also add this experience to your resume.
 Students who wish to submit community service hours to their club, fraternity or sorority, or honors program should bring any necessary paperwork for the Program Manager to sign.

 What will happen prior to the event?

 Once you are are notified that you’ve been accepted to the program, it’s important to check your email regularly.
 Most students already have your email synced to your phone, so this usually isn’t a problem.
 I will be in contact with you throughout the summer, providing various reading material about the topic so that they arrive at Writing Wrongs 2020 armed with knowledge.
 There will be an online group that requires participation that will also help prepare you for the program.
-(If anyone is adamantly opposed to using Facebook, we can work something out, but those students will miss out on getting to know their fellow staff members.
-The group is cool.
-I promise.)

 I’ll also need specific information — dietary restrictions and that sort of thing.
 I send the students a brief questionnaire that’s used to create their bio, and I also need a good photo to go with it.
 Bios will be posted on this website as Writing Wrongs 2020 Staff.

 I recommend organizing all the materials received in a folder or binder — or your Google drive, for those who prefer electronic storage.
 This is for your own purposes, and it doesn’t have to be anything fancy.
 But you’ll have all the info about Writing Wrongs in one place, and it’ll be all ready to bring with you in September.